Take a look at our school curriculum at Durlston Court.

 Through our study of History, we actively encourage the acquisition and application of higher order language skills and often use drama to explore opinions and re-enact key events.

-Religious Studies, covering a range of different faiths and philosophies, are taught formally within the classroom and also as part of daily life at school and through Chapel Services.
+Theology, Philosophy and Religion, covering a range of different faiths and philosophies, are taught formally within the classroom and also as part of daily life at school and through Chapel Services.

 Our aim is simply to develop a love of languages amongst the children.
 French and Spanish are taught predominantly orally, giving lots of opportunity for active engagement and to develop confidence.
 French is taught from Year 1 and Spanish is then incorporated at Year 6.
 As children progress through the school they extend their topic-based language and grammar, building an excellent foundation for further study.
 In order to further enhance language skills, Year 7 and 8 children enjoy a week residential visit to France where all of their activities are conducted in French - a true immersion in the language and culture!